2025 Solar Incentives Guide for Belle Glade, FL - Tax Credits & Rebates

 Federal Solar Incentives

-Federal incentives are the type of incentives that you are most likely to have some knowledge of.
-You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
-This incentive is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.
+Federal incentives are the type of incentives that you are most likely to have some familiarity with.
+The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.

-The ITC covers solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
-You can receive this credit for solar panels installed on a primary or secondary residence in the United States that you own.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
-There is no maximum amount you can claim.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+The credit initially covered 30% of the total cost – for panels, labor, accessories and equipment – although the percentage may range from 26-30%, depending on the installation date of your solar system.
+There is no cap on the amount you can claim.

-The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit equal to 30% of the total cost.
-This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
-Starting in 2023, the program expansion will also make credits for energy storage systems even easier to claim.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can receive a credit for 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit ends in 2035.
+The expansion also makes credits for energy storage systems even easier to claim, starting in 2023.

 State & Local Solar Incentives